Tensorninja03/Tensorninja03/README.md

 ## 💼 Work & Projects

-### 📈 Inventory Management Optimization for Medical Supplies
-Optimized inventory management for medical supplies in a hospital setting as part of my MBA program, leveraging data analytics to enhance efficiency.

 ### 🏨 AtliQ Grands: A Strategic Hospitality Analysis 🌐
 Analyzed occupancy, revenue, and booking trends for a fictional hotel chain with locations across four cities, guiding revenue optimization, service quality improvement, and booking strategies.
 This project involved data cleaning, transformation, and insightful visualizations.